resigning-in-sente/resigning-in-sente.github.io/joseki/44/_posts/2021-02-21-44-33-invasion-2-1-double-hane.md

 * Black has sente, and can start developing the synergy between its distant stones before White can.

 Is it a huge mistake if you put the ponnuki on the "wrong" side?
-Not really - the difference is fairly slight, and either way is still quite playable.
+In this case, not really - the difference is fairly slight, and either way is still quite playable.
 KataGo gives (A) a 0.1% advantage in winrate over (B) in this particular setting.
 Regardless, life is a bit easier for White if it does not let Black's stones synergize too easily.